barryclark/jekyll-now/_posts/2017-1-1-pa_and_git.md

 then, to get them back to your pythonanywhere app, use `git pull origin master`

-If you make changes you want to delete (i.e. return to previous commit): git checkout -- flask_app.py.
-Or, if you want to revert everything: ``git checkout .`
+## If you make changes you want to delete (i.e. return to previous commit):

+`git checkout -- flask_app.py`

+Or, if you want to revert everything: `git checkout .`

-If you add a new file:
+## If you add a new file:

 `git add .`